Anna Sophia of Brandenburg: Marriage

+Anna Sophia would later manage to gain control of her dower lands Schöningen, Hessen, Jerxheim, and Calvörde.
+Anna Sophia, widowed, retired to Schöningen, In 1638, Anna Sophia acquired a building in Schönigen in order to set up a Latin school there.
+At Easter 1640, the schoolm named the Anna-Sophianeum opened and would remain in operation until the 21th century.

 Activities during the Thirty Years' War

-In order to protect her estates from looting during the wars, Anna Sophia kept up a correspondence with Ferdinand II as well as the imperial commanders Wallenstein and Johan t'Serclaes, Count of Tilly.
-She also negotiated prisoner of war exchanges on behalf of Brandenburg.
+In order to protect her estates from looting during the wars, Anna Sophia kept up a correspondence with Ferdinand II ,imperial commanders Wallenstein and Johan t'Serclaes, Count of Tilly as well as other members of her vast network, She also negotiated prisoner of war exchanges on behalf of Brandenburg.

 Later life

 In 1625 Anna Sophia's mother, Anna of Prussia, died.
 This was followed by the betrothal of Anna Sophia's youngest sister, Catherine, to the Transylvanian prince Gabriel Bethlen.
 After the proxy marriage, the bride set off for Transylvania, accompanied by Anna Sophia.
-An in-person marriage ceremony was performed in Kosice in modern-day Slovakia.

-In 1634, Frederick Julius died as a result of a double fracture of the femur and was buried in St. Mary's Church in Wolfenbüttel.
 While visiting Anna Sophia in 1649, her sister Catherine died in the court of Anna Sophia in Schöningen.

-Anna Sophia, widowed, retired to Schöningen, where she founded a renowned school, the Anna-Sophianeum.

 Death

 Beginning in early 1650, Anna Sophia's health and mental capacities began to deteriorate.
 From 1655, she lived permanently in Berlin under close supervision and in confinement, with her mood alternating between "melancholy, violence and normality".

-She died in December 1659 and was buried in the Hohenzollern crypt in Berlin Cathedral.